 These pages tell you a little bit about the organisation and what we are trying to do.

-The Haemochromatosis Society is a patient organisation that was founded in 1991 by people affected by genetic haemochromatosis and is still run by patients.
+Haemochromatosis UK is a patient organisation that was founded in 1991 by people affected by genetic haemochromatosis and is still run by patients.
+More formally, we are The Haemochromatosis Society, and Haemochromatosis UK is our working, public facing name.
 We are here to support people affected by genetic haemochromatosis (GH).

 GH is not as rare as is often implied, and we know there are many people in the UK who are affected directly or indirectly, who need information and support, most especially at the time of diagnosis.
 There is a lot of information and misinformation available, and sorting it all out at a time of personal stress is often quite difficult.
 We are here to help.